-[LUM#15] Rethinking Intensification Models in Africa
+[LUM#15] Revisiting Intensification Models in Africa

-Promoting ecological processes to achieve more sustainable agricultural production is one of the principles of agroecology.
+Promoting ecological processes for more sustainable agricultural production is one of the principles of agroecology.
 “It’s a different way of looking at the production process, one based on the proper use of natural resources such as water, soil, and biodiversity,” emphasizes Eric Scopel.
 “Implementing it reduces dependence on external inputs , particularly chemicals.”
 It also reduces dependence on energy sources such as oil, for example.

 Pesticide mixtures